amodhsharma/WeatherApp/README.md

 >
 > One can also use the vix terminal ( if one is using a macintosh system ) to do the same.
 >
+# Prompt for generating the txt file, python script and bash code ( for running in the terminal ) from GPT
+"I have an index.html where I want to put a private api key and url.
+Create a python script which takes it those as arguments and generates an index.html file with the arguments formatted in the correct place"